hairyf/genapi/README.md

 ## Other

 Sorry, I'm too lazy.
-You should know what else Apipgen can do from this list.
+You should know what else ApiPipeGen can do from this list.

 - import (import related field aliases in the makefile - http or type)
 - paramsPartial (force all parameters to be optional)